moomochi/b00eys-HTB-WriteUps/Brutus_Writeup.md

 _Analyzing the auth.log, can you identify the IP address used by the attacker to carry out a brute force attack?_

 _TASK 2_
 _The brute force attempts were successful, and the attacker gained access to an account on the server.
 What is the username of this account?_

 _TASK 3_
 _SSH login sessions are tracked and assigned a session number upon login.
 What is the session number assigned to the attacker's session for the user account from Question 2?_

 _TASK 4_
 _SSH login sessions are tracked and assigned a session number upon login.
 What is the session number assigned to the attacker's session for the user account from Question 2?_

+_TASK 5_
+_The attacker added a new user as part of their persistence strategy on the server and gave this new user account higher privileges.
+What is the name of this account?_

+_TASK 6_
+_What is the MITRE ATT&CK sub-technique ID used for persistence by creating a new account?_

+_TASK 7_
+_What time did the attacker's first SSH session end according to auth.log?_

+_TASK 8_
+_The attacker logged into their backdoor account and utilized their higher privileges to download a script.
+What is the full command executed using sudo?_